jmdobry/angular-cache/src/documents/index/intro.html.md

 index: 1
 ---
 ## What is angular-cache?
-Angular's $cacheFactory is woefully insufficient for the needs of many single-page applications.
-Angular-cache provides the features necessary for single-page apps to be as efficient at caching as possible.
+Angular-cache is a feature-packed drop-in replacement for Angular's $cacheFactory. $cacheFactory is small and useful, but it's missing many needed features that today's single-page apps require.
+Check it out:

 ## $cacheFactory vs $angularCacheFactory